Skip to main content

 PR Image Factory / Adobe Stock

-The term nickname actually has a pretty long history.
-Its origins date back to the 14th century.
+The term nickname actually has a pretty long history, with its origins dating back to the 14th century.
 The first baby girl nicknames were ones based on the name people chose for their daughter.
 For example, Maggie, Midge, and Peggy are nicknames for Margaret.
 The name Elizabeth has quite a few nicknames attached to it, such as Lizzie, Beth, Liza, Betty, Betsy, and even Libby.
-So, if you’re looking for a cute nickname for your daughter, you may want to start with her name.
-Here are some baby girl nicknames derived from given names.
+So, if you’re looking for a cute nickname for your daughter, you may want to start with her full name.
+Here are baby girl nicknames derived from given names.

 • Addie – Addison or Adeline